James I. D. Smith – fauNature Pty Ltd

-The numbers of possums likely to be trapped during the tree removal phase were estimated and application for Trap and Release (four BTP and six RTP) and Trap and Destroy (eight BTP and five RTP) permits was made.
-Discussion with a DEWNR senior ecologist were initiated and following a site visit the plan and associated permits were approved.
+The number of possums likely to be trapped during the tree removal phase was estimated and application for Trap and Release (four BTP and six RTP) and Trap and Destroy (eight BTP and five RTP) permits was made.
+Discussions with a DEWNR senior ecologist were initiated and following a site visit, the plan and associated permits were approved.

-Wildlife carer assistance was not required during the project, however veterinary assistance was required on several occasions.
-On the first day three possums were taken to a local clinic to be euthanased on welfare grounds.
+Wildlife carer assistance was not required during the project, however, veterinary assistance was required on several occasions.
+On the first day, three possums were taken to a local clinic to be euthanased on welfare grounds.
 The limb sections in which the possums were isolated and transported were between 1.2-1.7m in length.
 This size proved unwieldy to manage and also increased the challenge of extracting the animal.
-The AbT leader was briefed on this issue and the hollow log section containing the possum, were subsequently reduced to between 400-650mm total length.
+The AbT leader was briefed on this issue and the hollow log section containing the possum was subsequently reduced to between 400-650mm in total length.
 This simplified handling of the section, together with possum management during the remaining tree removals.

 This project found 60% of the elms assessed in the October 2013 survey contained resident wildlife and possums (13) were removed from ten (37%) of the trees felled in March-April, 2014.
-Given these figures the author suggests it is reasonable to expect that for hollow bearing trees, with high connectivity, in areas known to support possums and other native fauna there is a high likelihood that wildlife could be impacted by pruning or felling activities.
-Under such circumstances it is incumbent upon attending arborist to obtain a DEWNR permit(s) to “trap” such an animal(s) and they are obliged by law to treat it in a humane manner.
+Given these figures, the author suggests it is reasonable to expect that for hollow-bearing trees, with high connectivity, in areas known to support possums and other native fauna there is a high likelihood that wildlife could be impacted by pruning or felling activities.
+Under such circumstances, it is incumbent upon attending arborists to obtain a DEWNR permit(s) to “trap” such an animal(s) and they are obliged by law to treat it in a humane manner.

-Wildlife enhance the value of a tree rather than being an inconvenience or a nuisance.
-Integrating wildlife management considerations into a tree felling operation will modify the approach taken.
+Wildlife enhances the value of a tree rather than being an inconvenience or a nuisance.
+Integrating wildlife management considerations into a tree-felling operation will modify the approach taken.
 Depending on work practices, these changes may be slight or considerable.
 Currently, wildlife species are accidentally injured or killed if trees scheduled for removal are not adequately inspected or appropriate measures to manage the animals that dwell therein are ignored.
-The arboricultural industry is encouraged to develop guidelines so its members can plan for, assess and handle wildlife likely to be encountered when pruning or removing a hollow bearing tree.
+The arboricultural industry is encouraged to develop guidelines so its members can plan for, assess and handle wildlife likely to be encountered when pruning or removing a hollow-bearing tree.
 In doing so the industry will be brought in line with existing wildlife protection provisions and be well placed to adapt to future legislative changes.

 - Gibbons, P. &Lindenmayer, D. (2002) Tree Hollows and Wildlife Conservation in Australia.